Introduction of Soil Vent Pipe

 How Does Soil Stack Pipe Works?

-- The main purpose of installation of the soil stack pipe is to convey the wastewater and the waste solids from the toilet and bathrooms and sinks into the underground drainage system.
+- The main purpose of installing the soil stack pipe, or soil stack vent, is to convey wastewater and waste solids from toilets, bathrooms, and sinks into the underground drainage system.

 - The soil stack pipe is vented to pass the bad odour from the wastewater and solids into the atmosphere.